 Java is a very successful and popular programming language.
-It is very reilable and is widely used in our day to day lives, prominently seen in web or mobile applications.
+It is very reliable and is widely used in our day to day lives, prominently seen in web or mobile applications.
 There is much demand for Java these days and the Java programmers are being recruited largely in the Information Technology sector.
+For more details on why should you learn Java, you can visit Top 10 Reasons to Learn Java.

 For being a good Java programmer you must focus on certain things mentioned here: